 In 2017, the Chief was one of the first in Middlesex County to introduce Body Worn Cameras (BWC).
 This highly successful project that ensures that every uniformed officer in the department records all police encounters, has served as a great tool for the officers.
 It has fostered goodwill and trust from the community and has significantly reduced unfounded citizen complaints.

 Following the introduction of BWC, the Chief’s administrative team moved forward and deployed Axon brand Fleet car cameras that synchronize with the BWC.
-Conducted Electrical Devices (CED), a less lethal option in the continuum of force, were also deployed as part of the Axon’s product suite.
+Conducted Energy Devices (CED), a less lethal option in the continuum of force, were also deployed as part of the Axon’s product suite.
 These measures add oversight and provide valuable tools and less lethal options for the officers.

 In the effort to improve police services, Chief Bryan introduced the Street Crimes Unit to target problem areas and improve quality of life for the public.
 And in 2020, the Chief’s Community Police Initiative introduced the new Community Oriented Policing Unit and Traffic Unit, both with a goal to partner with the public and help solve identified problems.